A complete Raja Ampat Travel Guide

 Worried about the facilities on offer, or not sure if staying in a Raja Ampat homestay is for you?
 Read this.

 Homestays vs Resorts

 Opting to stay in a traditional homestay is a wonderful experience, giving you an authentic taste of Papuan life.
 It is also the most affordable accommodation.
-Read our homestay reviews and recommendations on the ones we have stayed in.
-We also recommend homestays which are part of the Raja Ampat Homestay Association – this promotes sustainable ecotourism and protects local families from overdevelopment of their land.
+We recommend homestays which are part of the Raja Ampat Homestay Association – this promotes sustainable ecotourism and protects local families from overdevelopment of their land.

 Each homestay member must comply to a set of basic rules by offering 3 meals per day, unlimited tea, coffee and drinking water, plus sleeping arrangements in a traditional Papuan bungalow which include pillows and a mattress on the floor.
 The average cost pp per night is IDR 350,000.
 All homestays within the HSA can be found on Stay Raja Ampat which is by far the best place to book your homestay.

 Resorts in Raja Ampat are mostly tailored towards the lucrative dive community, and standards of accommodation are significantly higher than that of a homestay.
 However do not expect poolside bars and cocktails.
 Even at top-end prices, you may still struggle to find simple luxuries such as AC, WiFi, an en suite bathroom.
 Prices start at IDR 1.5 mil per person per night.